isomerpages/moe-peihwaprespri/_about-pei-hwa/General Information/ICT Acceptable Use Policy (AUP) Agreement.md

 </p>
 </li>
 <li>
-<p>Users are responsible for any resource that is borrowed from the school
+<p>Users are responsible for any resources borrowed from the school for the
-for the duration of the loan.
+duration of the loan.
 The user will bear the cost of damage, theft or loss due to negligence and face disciplinary action in accordance with the school’s discipline policy.</p>
 </li>
 <li>
 <p>Users are responsible for their personal devices.
 The school will not